LedgerHQ/app-celo-spender/README.md

 # Celo app for Ledger Wallet

-This app adds support for the Celo native token for the Ledger Nano S/X/SP and Stax.
+This app adds support for the Celo native token for the Ledger Nano S/X/SP/Stax and Flex.

 ## Quick start guide